 Warts on your feet can be painful and unattractive — not to mention contagious.
-Get effective treatment from expert podiatrists, Christopher O. Cook, DPM, FACFAS, and Kyle Nay, DPM, at San Juan Foot and Ankle Center.
+Get effective treatment from expert podiatrist, Christopher O. Cook, DPM, FACFAS, at San Juan Foot and Ankle Center.
 The dedicated team has locations in Montrose and Delta, Colorado, to serve you with compassion and diligence.
 Schedule a visit online or by calling the office today.

 Warts are small bumps that grow on the skin when you are infected by a virus.
 Warts can appear anywhere on the body, though they occur most often on the soles of the feet and are called plantar warts.
 They occur most often in children, teens, and older adults.

 A solitary wart is a single wart.
 It can get bigger and may spread to other areas, causing “satellite” warts.

 Mosaic warts are a cluster of smaller warts located close to one another.
 They are typically harder to treat than solitary warts.

 Your doctors examine your feet to determine which types of warts you are experiencing and the best treatment protocol.